erronny/Django-Bookcollection/README.md

   ```

+## Python Version
+  Python2 and Its Supported Package PIP, Developed on python2 and Reconfigured on Python3
 ## Features
-Manage Books – In this feature the user can manage all the information of the books including, “add new book” , “update or modify book” and “delete book“.
+- Manage Books – In this feature the user can manage all the information of the books including, “add new book” , “update or modify book” and “delete book“.
-Manage Users – In this feature the admin can manage all the information of users including, “add new user” , “update or modify user” and “delete user“.
+- Manage Users – In this feature the admin can manage all the information of users including, “add new user” , “update or modify user” and “delete user“.
-Manage Students – In this feature the user can manage the list of the students.
+- Manage Students – In this feature the user can manage the list of the students.
-Login/Logout System – In this feature where the user can login and logout to the system.
+- Login/Logout System – In this feature where the user can login and logout to the system.

 ## Operating System
-Developed on Windows and Configured on Linux So.
+Linux(Ubuntu).

 ## Method:
 library management – This method is the main method of the system project.